h2oai/h2ogpt/README.md

 python generate.py ... --hf_embedding_model=sentence-transformers/all-MiniLM-L6-v2
 ```
 where `...` means any other options one should add like `--base_model` etc.  This simpler embedding is about half the size as default `instruct-large` and so uses less disk, CPU memory, and GPU memory if using GPUs.

+See also [Low Memory](docs/FAQ.md#low-memory-mode) for more information about low-memory recommendations.

 #### MACOS